DanielBlazek18/networkinglabs/rpki/README.md

  *        220.150.206.0/23       100.64.0.2            0       -          100     0       15169 i
 ```

-And invalid prefix 9.9.9.9/24 can be seen in `recieved-routes`:
+The invalid prefix (9.9.9.9/24) is not installed but visible in `recieved-routes`:
 ```
 inet-r1#sh ip bgp neighbors 192.0.0.0 received-routes
 [omitted]